bessagroup/f3dasm/paper/paper.md

 - Machine learning, in which a surrogate model is trained to fit experimental findings.
 - Optimization, where we try to iteratively improve the model to obtain a superior design.

+The package includes extensive implementation for each of the provided fields.
+Nevertheless, `f3dasm` is designed as a *modular* framework, consisting of both core and extended features.

+The core functionality of the framework comprises the following features:

+- provide a way to parametrize experiments with the design-of-experiments classes.
+- enabling experiment exploration by means of sampling and design optimization.
+- provide the user guidance in parallelizing their program and ordering their data.
+- Allowing users to deploy experiments on high-performance computer systems (TORQUE Resource Manager).

+The extensions can be installed on the fly and contain the following features:

+- provide various implementations to accommodate common data-driven workflows.
+- adapter classes that link popular machine learning libraries to be used as implementations in `f3dasm`.

 # Coding framework

-The effectiveness of the pre-released version of the `f3dasm` framework (`[@Bessa2017]`) has been demonstrated in various computational mechanics and materials studies, such as the design of a super-compressible meta-material `[@Bessa2019]` and a spiderweb nano-mechanical resonator inspired by nature and guided by machine learning `[@Shin2022]`.
+The effectiveness of the pre-released version of the `f3dasm` framework ([@Bessa2017]) has been demonstrated in various computational mechanics and materials studies, such as the design of a super-compressible meta-material [@Bessa2019] and a spiderweb nano-mechanical resonator inspired by nature and guided by machine learning [@Shin2022].

 Since its creation, the code has not received any major updates and lacked active development.
 This presented an opportunity for growth as the original authors aim to achieve a unified framework.
 In order to reincarnate the framework and enhance its usability, a complete comprehensive redesign have been conducted.
 Key objectives that have be addressed include: